renovatebot/renovate/docs/usage/bazel.md

 If no registries are found, Renovate defaults to the [Bazel Central Registry](https://github.com/bazelbuild/bazel-central-registry).

 Here are some important points about Renovate's Bazel registry searches.
-Renovate will:
+Renovate:

-- use _all_ `--registry` flag values found in a workspace's `.bazelrc` file
+- uses _all_ `--registry` flag values found in a workspace's `.bazelrc` file
-- use any files that are transitively imported by a `.bazelrc` file
+- uses any files that are transitively imported by a `.bazelrc` file
-- only use `--registry` flag values that are not associated with [a configuration](https://bazel.build/run/bazelrc#config)
+- only uses `--registry` flag values that are not associated with [a configuration](https://bazel.build/run/bazelrc#config)
-- query the registries in the order that they are found in the `.bazelrc` file
+- queries the registries in the order that they are found in the `.bazelrc` file

 #### Example: multiple `.bazelrc` files